 Having worked only for small firms at this point, I wanted to find out what it was like to work for a large ad agency.
 It was a whole new thing for me.
 I’d been used to doing everything myself at the start-ups and boutique firms I’d worked for in the past.
 Now, I was managing large pitch teams, sometimes spanning multiple countries.
 I became skilled at organizing and operations.
 I developed systems and tools to make our new business discipline efficient.
 Essentially, my job was to eliminate as much friction and chaos as possible to focus the team on winning.

-When I started my own firm, I realized that my wide-ranging experience was really the thing that makes me valuable to my clients – I could help many kinds of agencies overcome their struggles with business development.
+When I started my own firm, my wide-ranging experience was really the thing that makes me valuable to my clients—I could help many kinds of agencies overcome their struggles with business development.

 It also coincided with a lifestyle change.
-In 2013, decided to move from New York City, where I’d lived and worked for two decades, to East Hampton, one of the villages that comprise The Hamptons, the famous summer destination.
+I’d decided to move from New York City, where I’d lived and worked for two decades, to East Hampton, one of the villages that comprise The Hamptons, the famous summer destination.

 Thanks to technology and a growing acceptance for working with the best despite their location, I spend a lot of time serving my clients from my home office overlooking the harbor.
 But I also spend a lot of time on the road.
-There’s still nothing like the productivity of face-time, and I try to spend as much time visiting with my clients across the country.
+There’s still nothing like the productivity you get meeting with someone in-person, and I try to spend as much time visiting with my clients across the country.

 Who are your clients exactly?

-In the last couple of years, I’ve specialized my practice to work mainly with small agency CEOs who are underperforming when it comes to winning new business and would like to win consistently but also make the process less chaotic and exhausting for their teams.
+I’ve specialized to work mainly with small agency CEOs who are underperforming when it comes to winning new business and would like to win consistently but also make the process less chaotic and exhausting for their teams.

 Why the focus on CEOs?